Berlusconi under investigation in prostitution case

 Lavitola was an unofficial aide and fixer for Berlusconi and occasionally accompanied him on state trips abroad although he had no government role.

-Naples prosecutors ordered Lavitola's arrest on charges of fraud connected to 23 million euros ($30.22 million) in public financing for L'Avanti, a socialist newspaper.
+Naples prosecutors ordered Lavitola's arrest on charges of fraud connected to 23 million euros in public financing for L'Avanti, a socialist newspaper.

 Berlusconi is facing five criminal trials, including one on charges of paying for sex with a minor.